nytimes/pourover/index.md

 	});
 	view = new MyView("default_view",collection)

 Now, let's look at this bit of code in depth.
 If you have used Backbone before, you will recognize this style of creating new Views.
 However, these are not Backbone views.
-They are simply written in the same style.
+They are just written in the same style.

-First, we call `extend` on `PourOver.View` which simply creates a new constructor object based on `PourOver.View` with some overridden and added methods in the prototype.
+First, we call `extend` on `PourOver.View` which creates a new constructor object based on `PourOver.View` with some overridden and added methods in the prototype.

 We specify a template to be used in rendering and then a render function.
 Generally, your view render function should call `this.getCurrentItems()` and use these items are the set to be rendered.
 As in most render functions, this one ends by replacing some HTML on our page `$("#container").html(output);`